Joy UI components adapt to one another when composed together to ensure the best look and feel.

 // The code is shorten to show only the markup and the sx value. <List> <ListItem nested> <ListItemButton>...</ListItemButton> <List> <ListItem nested> <ListItemButton>...</ListItemButton> <List> <ListItem>...</ListItem> <ListItem>...</ListItem> </List> </ListItem> <ListItem>...</ListItem> <ListItem>...</ListItem> </List> </ListItem> <ListItem>...</ListItem> </List>

-Joy UI components will also adapt the HTML output tag based on the context that they are in.
+Joy UI components will also adapt the HTML tag that a given component is rendered with based on the context that they are in.
+For example:

 spanwhen in this situation (which is the correct markup):